privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Information about auction (ad format, size).
 This information
     // is available both to the seller and all buyers participating in
     // auction.
-    // This is passed to ScoreAd() in AuctionConfig object, the key in JSON being
+    // This is passed to ScoreAd() in AuctionConfig JSON object, the key in JSON
-    // "auctionSignals".
+    // being "auctionSignals".
     // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
     // to SellerFrontEnd service.
 This data is copied from AuctionConfig.
     // The serialized string can be deserialized to a JSON object.